Learn about sensitive information types

 Use PowerShell - You can set up custom sensitive information types using PowerShell.
 Although this method is more complex than using the UI, you have more configuration options.
 See Create a custom sensitive information type in Security & Compliance Center PowerShell.

-Improved confidence levels are available for immediate use within Data Loss Prevention for Microsoft 365 services, Microsoft Information Protection for Microsoft 365 services, Communication Compliance, Information Governance, and Records Management.
-Microsoft 365 Information Protection now supports double byte character set languages for:
+Improved confidence levels are available for immediate use within Microsoft Purview data loss prevention services, information protection, Communication Compliance, data lifecycle management, and records management.
+Information Protection now supports double byte character set languages for:

 - Chinese (simplified)